Del. Rich Anderson (R-51) explains his bill to a panel of House members.

 “I can’t think of a place in the code where we do something like that,” said Bell.
 “This isn’t an infraction.
 It’s a criminal charge.”

 The bill is likely to receive another round of amendments when it is heard by the full committee next week, followed by another round of scrutiny when it heads over to the Senate.
-And then, of course, the governor will have his turn.
+And then the governor will have another bite at the apple.